larsaars/machine_learning_tests/spherenet/README.md

 The most important hyperparameter is the distance metric used.

 A more detailled description will follow in the future.
+Have a look at the examples.